lindig/ocaml-style/README.md

 * Most OCaml code bases uses 2 spaces per indentation level.

-* When making changes ensure that indentation is still correct after your change, re-indenting as necessary, but not excessively
+* When making changes ensure that indentation is still correct after your change, re-indenting as necessary, but not excessively.

 Rationale: